torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 ..
 [2] This bit is only honored/used by the uGuru if a volt sensor is connected
-       Note with some trickery this can be used to find out what kinda sensor is detected see the Linux kernel driver for an example with many comments on how todo this.
+       Note with some trickery this can be used to find out what kinda sensor is detected see the GNU/Linux kernel driver for an example with many comments on how todo this.

 Byte 1: